Use this dinner hash recipe to use up excess produce & meat!

 2. Prep Veggies

-Dice the onion, bell pepper, potatoes, eggplant.
+Dice the onion, bell pepper, potatoes, mushrooms, and any other vegetables that you have.

 3. Prep Garlic